bclover/real-world-functional-programming-book/gitbook/part8/isomorphisms.md

 const updatedString = set(_.$(jsonISO).saveDate, new Date(), savedGameString)
 ```

-Logging out the string, it looks like:
+Logging out the `updatedString` string, it looks like:

 ```json
 { "saveDate": "2018-11-25T18:51:09.227Z",